 Our physical senses cannot reach Him because He is the Most Subtle.
 However, unlike physical rarities like dark matter or dark energy, God is not dependent on our efforts to discover Him.
 We need not rely on merely speculative and inferential evidence to determine His Existence.
 Rather, the Qur’an declares that God is well-aware of our need to know Him directly.
-Thus, He reaches the eyes, that is, he reveals Himself through his own initiative in the appropriate way for mankind.
+Thus, He reaches the eyes, that is, he reveals Himself through His own initiative in the most appropriate way for mankind.

 What is the appropriate way?
-Even if New Atheists concede that God’s nature is such that His ‘substance’ should be beyond physical empirical verification, they could argue that God can still manifest himself much more obviously in the universe, i.e. by manipulating physical means.
+Even if New Atheists concede that God’s nature is such that His ‘esssence’ should be beyond physical empirical verification, they could argue that God can still manifest himself much more obviously in the universe, i.e. by manipulating physical means.
 If he really is All-Powerful, then why doesn’t He reach us in such a way that would make it blindingly obvious He exists?
-For instance, every time an atheist affirms his disbelief, God could cause the heavens to reverberate with, “Really?!”
+For instance, every time an atheist affirms his disbelief, God could cause the heavens to reverberate with, “Dost Thou Doubt?!”
 Whenever an atheist mockingly asked for a thunderbolt to strike him down dead, God could duly acquiesce.
 If God can do it, atheists ask, then what’s stopping Him?

 To answer this, atheists must contemplate the rationale behind the system of God that religion presents.
-For while it is true religion teaches that God is All-Powerful, it also states He is All-Wise.
+For while it is true that religion teaches that God is All-Powerful, it also states He is All-Wise.
 He would only choose that method of delivery for His message which would suit his purpose in creation.

 Were God to reveal himself in the manner which atheists demand, it would be contrary to his purpose.
 His purpose in creating us is not simply that we know he exists, but that we choose to know Him and thereby become deserving of a relationship.
 Were God’s existence as manifestly obvious as the sun or the moon, there would be no merit whatsoever in believing.
 Belief would become necessary for everyone, and we would have no chance to demonstrate our good trust in others, insight, and perseverance.
 The demonstration of these qualities earns God’s reward, and are only possible if the seeker of truth must work through a veil to reach the True Beloved.